 If you were wondering, yes, you can freeze apple crumble.
 They are great for freezing baked or unbaked, and can last for 3 - 4 months in the freezer if stored correctly.

-For unbaked apple crumble, you have two options.
+For an unbaked crumble, you have two options.

 - You can freeze the entire apple crumble in a freezer-safe baking dish, wrapped tightly and well, so that it is airtight.

 - You can freeze the apple crumble filling and topping separately in airtight freezer-safe containers.